Radio spectra and sizes of ALMA-identified submillimetre galaxies: evidence of age-related spectral curvature and cosmic ray diffusion?: Acknowledgments

 \section{Acknowledgments}

+We would like to thank the anonymous reviewer for their useful comments which greatly improved the content and presentation of this paper.
 APT, IRS, EAC \& BG acknowledge support from the ERC Advanced Grant {\sc dustygal} (\# 321334).
 APT, IRS, EAC, AMS, BG and JLW acknowledge STFC (ST/P000541/1).
-APT thanks David Rosario for helpful discussions on the X-ray properties of our sample, and is immeasurably grateful to Rob Ivison, Eva Schinnerer, Rob Beswick and Tom Muxlow who have provided helpful advice and discussions throughout the preparation of this manuscript.
+APT is immeasurably grateful to David Rosario, Rob Ivison, Eva Schinnerer, Rob Beswick, Tom Muxlow and Todd Thompson who have all provided helpful advice and insight throughout the preparation of this manuscript.
 IRS also acknowledges support from a Royal Society Wolfson Merit Award.
 EI acknowledges partial support from FONDECYT through grant N$^\circ$\,1171710.
 WR is supported by the Thailand Research Fund/Office of the Higher Education Commission Grant Number MRG6080294 and Chulalongkorn University's CUniverse.
 MJM acknowledges the support of the National Science Centre, Poland, through the POLONEZ grant 2015/19/P/ST9/04010; this project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement No. 665778.
 We gratefully acknowledge funding towards the VLA 3-bit samplers used in this work from ERC Advanced Grant 321302, {\sc cosmicism}.
-JLW is supported by a European Union COFUND/Durham Junior Research Fellowship under EU grant agreement number 609412.
+JLW acknowledges support from a European Union COFUND/Durham Junior Research Fellowship (EU grant agreement number 609412) and a STFC Ernest Rutherford Fellowship (ST/P004784/1 and ST/P004784/2).
 We are grateful to the staff at UKIRT and JCMT for their efforts in ensuring the success of the UDS project.

 \FloatBarrier